coenraadhuman/bash-project-template/README.md

 - Ensures all scripts are executable.
 - Archives the scripts within target directory for easy distribution.
 - Allows for defining functions once and using them in all scripts.
+- Allows for defining 'private' functions in source scripts.
+- Allows for building in project directory with spaces or upper-case names, for example: "AN ODD PROJECT NAME" or "PROJECT".

 ### Requirements